GrumpTech/template-renderer/README.md

 <https://www.adamhyde.net/some-pagedjs-info>\
 License: See project, MIT license at time of writing

-### Implementation
+### Source code

-- template-renderer.js - Combines Puppeteer and mustache.js with just a few lines to create PDF's from mustache HTML templates.
+- [template-renderer.js](/template-renderer.js) - Combines Puppeteer and mustache.js with just a few lines of code in order to create PDF's from mustache HTML templates.
-- tests/pagedjs/pagedjs.html - Uses Paged.js to create a document with a table of contents and page numbers.
+- [tests/pagedjs/pagedjs.html](/tests/pagedjs/pagedjs.html) - Uses Paged.js to create a document with a table of contents and page numbers.

 ### Typesetting with CSS